latex3/l3build/CONTRIBUTING.md

 which come about as `l3build`'s focus is testing and building LaTeX packages:

 - Our target Lua set up is `texlua` (part of LuaTeX), not standalone `lua`
-- The main `l3build.lua` file is self-contained as this helps with bootstrapping LaTeX: we are aiming to maintain a single file with no `.lua` dependencies
+- The `l3build` is self-contained as this helps with bootstrapping LaTeX: we are aiming to maintain `l3build`, currently as a set of `l3build*.lua` files with no external `.lua` dependencies
 - The primary documentation is aimed at the TeX world, so is in PDF format and generated from `l3build.dtx`; documentation in the `.lua` file is also welcome, but anything for general use does need to be in the `.dtx`